Agile Self-assessment Game

-The Agile Self-assessment Game helps teams to discover how agile they are and what you can do to increase their agility.
-It’s a PDF with images for 52 cards with statements and playing instructions that can be used by teams and organizations to self assess their agility.
+The Agile Self-assessment Game helps teams to discover how agile they are and what they can do to increase their agility.
+It’s a PDF download with images for 52 cards with statements and playing instructions that is used by teams and organizations to self-assess their agility.

 Self-assessing your agility

 There are no best practices, only good practices in context.
-When you’re on an agile journey you will need to adjust along the way, and decide which practices you want to apply, improve, or abandon.
+When you’re on an agile journey you will need to adjust along the way and decide which practices you want to apply, improve, or abandon.
 The Agile Self-assessment Game helps you to do this, and more.

 Teams can do agile self-assessments during their retrospective or at any time when they want to find out how they are doing and look for ways to improve.
 Organizations use the overall results from team assessments to decide where to invest in their agile transformation and decide what the next steps will be.